-Although this type of case is unusual, it creates an opportunity to talk about some of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, says John Griffith, a military security clearance lawyer who assists clients who’ve been denied clearance, as well as those applying for clearance.
+Although this type of case is unusual, it creates an opportunity to talk about some of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, says John Griffith, a military security clearance attorney who assists clients who’ve been denied clearance, as well as those applying for clearance.

 A Statement of Reasons is presented when security clearance is denied or revoked, and one or more guidelines are referenced.
 In a case such as Manning’s, it is likely clearance would be revoked based on guidelines E, K and/or M, Griffith says.

 Guideline E pertains to personal conduct such as failure to abide by rules and regulations, Griffith says.
 Guideline K relates to security violations, while Guideline M details the misuse of information technology systems.

 All of these guidelines outline concerns related to a person’s ability to be trusted and to protect classified information.